Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 Vehicle Data

-Black box and ELD information provide objective evidence.
+Black box and ELD information capture pre-crash data.

 Witness Statements